wolfiex/DanEllisThesis/README.md

 - `makeindex.py` :  creates the index (NLP chapter keyword summary)
 - `getbib.py` : 	generates a combigned and checked `bibligoraphy.bib` file
 - `mini.py` :
+- `./findline`: runs a grep command on the arguments
+- `warning.txt` : output of compile containing things that need fixing
+- `diff.py`: gets the diff for files between both branches using gitdiff.
+This is then parsed, filtered and converted to markdown.
+Eventually the markdown becomes a .pdf within the diff directory.